Robin-Aves/RobinAves/README.md

 Creating a webpage for myself, foremost as a singer but also as a studio musician.

-## Progress
+## Progress & what to do
+* Finnished
-At the moment I have just done a wireframe for the landing page, working in Photoshop to edit the images I have taken to use for my website.
+1 I have done a wireframe for the landing page
+2 working in Photoshop to edit the images I have taken to use as my hero-img on the laning page.
-Started to write a strategic plan for my website and my work as a musician.
+3 Started to write a strategic plan for my website and my work as a musician, look at USX - Five Planes futher down.

+2
+Make a @media for .left-menu and .right-menu so it changes to different screen sizes.

 ### USX - Five Planes
 Strategy: